-Yes, after 12 months of membership you can take a "contributions holiday" of between 3 months and five years.
-A contributions holiday request form can be obtained here.
+Yes, after 12 months of membership you can take a savings suspension of between 3 months and one year.
+A savings suspension request form can be obtained here.
 Please note that Inland Revenue administers these.

 On my pay slip I see contributions deducted from my wages, where do these go?